rohitkb7782/Exploring-Pendulum-Dynamics-Through-Phase-Space/README.md

 ## Key Findings

-* Euler and Euler-Cromer produce qualitatively different long-term behavior for oscillatory systems.
+* Euler's Method introduces systematic energy growth in long integrations of oscillatory systems, while Euler-Cromer preserves bounded phase-space motion much more effectively.
-* Phase space makes numerical artifacts and energy behavior more apparent than angle-versus-time plots alone.
+* Phase-space geometry makes the qualitative effects of numerical error visible through the expansion or boundedness of trajectories.
-* At large amplitudes, the linearized approximation produces qualitatively different phase-space geometry from the nonlinear pendulum.
+* The linearized pendulum accurately describes small-amplitude motion, but nonlinear effects increasingly distort the phase-space trajectories at larger amplitudes.
-* The separatrix marks the boundary between oscillatory and rotational motion.
+* The separatrix, corresponding to the critical energy $E_{\mathrm{sep}}=2mgL$, separates oscillatory motion from continuous rotation.
-* Damping can move the pendulum from rotational motion into oscillatory motion by reducing its mechanical energy below the separatrix energy.
+* Damping causes the pendulum to lose energy and can drive a transition from rotational motion to oscillation as the trajectory crosses the separatrix.
-* Stroboscopic sampling reveals discrete geometric structures that depend on the commensurability between the sampling interval and the pendulum's period.
+* Stroboscopic sampling reveals how the pendulum's motion relates to a fixed sampling timescale: commensurate periods produce repeating patterns, while mismatched periods produce phase drift.
-* Because the nonlinear pendulum's period depends on amplitude, damping can change its phase relationship with a fixed stroboscopic sampling interval.
+* Because the nonlinear period depends on amplitude, damping changes this phase relationship over time as the pendulum approaches the small-angle regime.

 ## Project Structure